igeorge0902/Gateway/dalogin/README.md

 RoadMap:
 ----
 - Angular JS update to the most newest possible version
-- DONE:I will update the project with configs for Wildfly 10.1.0 soon.
+- DONE -> I will update the project with configs for Wildfly 10.1.0 soon.
 The mobile part is already done.
 Stay tuned!
-- DONE:only for mbook-1: upgrade instructions to Hibernate 5.x with c3p0 connection pool library (independent from AS container)
+- DONE -> only for the API upgrade instructions to Hibernate 5.x with c3p0 connection pool library (independent from AS container)

 Note:
 ----